xjzhaang/microgrooves-analysis/README.md

 ### Finding your directory
 All image outputs are saved in a folder named `output` within the repository.
-When using the scripts, you only need to specify `directory_path`, which can be the relative path to your images with respect to this repository.
+When using the scripts, you only need to specify `directory_path`.
+Your images should be in placed in a `data` folder parallel to the repository.

-For example in the following structure, your directory paths would be <em>../data/first_experiment</em> and <em>../data/second_experiment</em>:
+For example, in the following structure, your `directory_paths` would be <em>../data/first_experiment</em> and <em>../data/second_experiment</em>:
 ```
 data/